Trees and woodlands

 Pollinator Action Plan

-Somerset County Council in partnership with Friends of the Earth and Somerset Wildlife Trust published a county-wide Pollinator Action Plan.
-Designed to help secure the future of pollinators in Somerset.
+The former Somerset County Council, in partnership with Friends of the Earth and Somerset Wildlife Trust published a county-wide Pollinator Action Plan (2018-2028).
+This is designed to help secure the future of pollinators in Somerset.

 - 50% of the UK’s bumblebee species are in decline – three of which have already gone extinct